bakazero/try-github-pages/README.md

 bun switch-mode.js dev
 ```

-This command will rewrite your base url, and watch/minifying css
+This command will rewrite your base url, and watch/minifying tailwind css